Leadership and Public Speaking

 - Honor Board.
 Students are elected by classmates to confer on matters of school discipline and the clear communication of expectations and support.

 - Peer Leadership.
 Seniors from GA and Brunswick pair up to lead freshmen through orientation and a semester’s worth of activities.
 Through a mix of discussions and games, Peer Leaders prepare each coed freshman group (called a Peer Advisory) for the challenges and opportunities of high school.

-- Center for the Study of Boys’ and Girls’ Lives (CSBGL).
+- School Participatory Action Research Collaborative (SPARC).
 This UPenn program offers a different kind of leadership in which juniors and seniors meet during a shared free period to identify, discuss, and research an aspect of “the hidden curriculum” of school culture.
 Students present their findings (and suggestions for improvement) to the faculty, the student body, and at an annual conference at the University of Pennsylvania.

 - Sports, the arts, and clubs.
 Coaches and advisors give a great deal of responsibility to captains, editors, and other elected leaders—just ask a Daedalus editor or a field hockey captain.

 So many graduates say, “I found my voice at GA.”

 Such a statement goes well beyond public speaking, but it says something about our culture: that we give each student meaningful opportunities to speak up and discover a part of herself by sharing it with others.

 The topics and causes may vary—a student election, an in-class report, an admission panel, a Senior Voice—but the emphasis is always the same.
 We want our girls to give voice to their truest and best selves.
 The only script worth following is honesty and hard work.